paoda/old_melodii/README.md

-# Melody Music Player
+# Melodii Music Player
 ### An Electron Based Music Player

-## Why Was Melody Music Player Made?
+## Why Was Melodii Music Player Made?
 MMP was created as a long term project to introduce me to electron and more complicated programming in general.
 Before this project I had worked on small projects that never took more than an hour.
 After seing a friend create a videogame in Java, I felt the need to challenge myself as well...